What is Separation Anxiety?

 Why does it happen?

-Separation anxiety can occur at different times for babies however it’s most common around 8-10 months (many will also experience this at around 18-20 months).
+Separation anxiety can occur at different times for babies, however, it’s most common between 8-10 months, and 18-20 months.
 It can be caused by both cognitive and physical developments.
 As your little once develops a new intellectual skill called object permanence, he begins to realise you exist when you aren’t in the room.
 He misses you and fears that you may not return.
-He has also stated to form strong attachments to you.
-He will start to notice when you are getting ready to leave, this will cause him anxiety and he might protest as he doesn’t want you to go.
+He has also started to form strong attachments to you.
+He will start to notice when you are getting ready to leave.
+This will cause him anxiety and he might protest as he doesn’t want you to go.
 He may also wake up in the night upset that you aren’t there.

 It’s often also around this time that babies go through big physical changes too.
 Some start to crawl, roll or bum shuffle.
 As they become more independent, able to move away from their parents and interact more with the world around them, they can start to feel anxious and may want to return quickly to their parents for support.

 Like most phases, separation anxiety will pass.
 However there are things you can do in the meantime to help support your little one.
 Here are our top tips.